oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/Features/experimental/ip_authoring_mmhost/README.md

 #### Example 2: Changing default mmhost interface.
+An Avalaon bus is generate for every unique global memory in the system.

-If the mmhost argument is specified as a conduit interface then an input wire is generated at the top-level device image module with the same width as the address width property.
+If the mmhost argument is specified as a conduit interface then an input wire is generated at the top-level device image IP to carry the the pointer address into the kernal.

-If the mmhost argument is specified as a register-mapped argument, then only the Avalon bus will be created at the top-level device image module.
-The argument will be written into the register map
+If the mmhost argument is specified as a register-mapped argument, the input pointer is written into a register map associated with the kernal.
+An Avalon bus is generated for writing those arguments into a register map, with no seperate wire needed at the top level device image to input the address.
 ```c++
 // A memory-mapped interface that is implemented as a register.
   register_map_mmhost(